radiasoft/chronver/README.md

 to a Python package's metadata from the current Git commit of `HEAD`.
 This ensures a unique, sortable version for packages on [PiPI](https://pypi.org).

-In development, if there are modifications, uses current time.
-This ensures that `pip install --upgrade` works.
+In development, if there are modifications, current time will be returned.
+This ensures that `pip install` works, because there's always a new version, increasing version.

-[RadiaSoft](https://radiasoft.net) uses chronological versioning for all its packages.

-A chronological version is distinct from a [CalVer](https://calver.org), because it is strictly and meaningfully sortable.
-There are no major, minor, micro, or modifier numbers.
-Releases are a flow from one to the other.
-We do adopt a stricter view of CalVer's tag line: Versioning gets better with time.
+A chronological version is distinct from a [CalVer](https://calver.org), because it is alphabetically sortable.
+There are no non-alphabetically sortable modifiers.
+The time stamp identifies a specific commit so a commit SHA doesn't need to be included as a modifier.
+We do adopt a stricter view of CalVer's tag
+line: Versioning gets better with time.

 ## Usage